Mediation Analysis Synthetic Control: The Mediation Analysis Synthetic Control Method

 We assume that we observe $J$ units ordered such that units 1 through $n$ are treated, while units $n+1$ through $J$ are controls.
-Without loss of generality, we will present our results for the first treated unit, unit 1, only.
-Since we have four potential outcomes instead of two, we can now define more parameters than in the standard synthetic control framework each measuring the effect implied by a different thought experiment.
+Without loss of generality, we will present our results for the first treated unit (unit 1) only.
+Since we have four potential outcomes instead of two, we can now define more parameters than in the standard synthetic control framework, each measuring the effect implied by a different thought experiment.
 Indeed, each potential outcome represents a different state of the world, and one can in principle define effects by calculating the difference between a pair of potential outcomes.
-Intuitively, $Y_{1t}^{0,0}$ and $Y_{1t}^{1,1}$ measure the value that the outcome of the first treated unit would take with and without intervention.
-On the other hand, $Y_{1t}^{0,1}$ and $Y_{1t}^{1,0}$ measure the values that the outcome of the treated unit would take if the value of the mediator was pushed to the value it would take under the opposite treatment status.
-Intuitively, given that policy makers typically cannot choose which value the mediator takes, $Y_{1t}^{0,1}$ is arguably a more interesting counterfactual than and $Y_{1t}^{1,0}$.
-Indeed, to reproduce $Y_{1t}^{0,1}$ policy makers would need to push $M$ to $M(0)$ in the absence of the intervention by, for example, implementing alternative policies that target the mediator directly.
-In contrast to reproduce $Y_{1t}^{1,0}$ they would need to implement the intervention and at the same time push $M$ to $M(0)$, neutralizing the effect on the mediator.
-This would require implementing the intervention simultaneously with additional policies that have the opposite effect on the mediator.
+Intuitively, $Y_{1t}^{0,M_{0}}$ and $Y_{1t}^{1,M_{1}}$ measure the value that the outcome of the first treated unit would take with and without intervention.
+On the other hand, $Y_{1t}^{0,M_{1}}$ and $Y_{1t}^{1,M_{0}}$ measure the values that the outcome of the treated unit would take if the value of the mediator were pushed to the value it would take under the opposite treatment status.
+Intuitively, given that policy-makers typically cannot choose which value the mediator takes under treatment, $Y_{1t}^{0,M_{1}}$ is arguably a more interesting counterfactual than $Y_{1t}^{1,M_{0}}$.
+Indeed, it is often easier to push $M$ to $M(1)$ in the absence of the intervention, e.g., by implementing alternative policies that target the mediator directly, than $M$ to $M(0)$ with the intervention, as this would require ``neutralizing'' the effect of the intervention on the mediator and therefore implementing additional policies that have the opposite effects on the mediator.
+For this reason and since constructing a synthetic $Y_{1t}^{1,M_{0}}$ requires stronger assumptions, as well as the ability to observe more than one treated unit, we will only focus on parameters that require knowledge of $Y_{1t}^{0,M_{1}}$ and relegate to Appendix \ref{indirect} our identification results for parameters that include $Y_{1t}^{1,M_{0}}$.